Maggie Pierce (soccer): College career

-Pierce played in 80 games for the North Carolina Tar Heels, primarily off the bench.
-In her freshman year in 2019, she helped the team win the ACC tournament and advance to the NCAA tournament title game, playing 24 minutes in the shootout loss to Stanford.
+Pierce played in 80 games for the North Carolina Tar Heels.
+In her freshman year in 2019, she helped the team win the ACC tournament and advance to the NCAA tournament title game, playing 24 minutes vs. Stanford.
 During her sophomore year in 2020, she sustained an anterior cruciate ligament injury in the ACC tournament final against Florida State, forcing her to sit out the spring portion of the pandemic-delayed season.
-She scored her only college goal during her junior season in 2021, providing the overtime game winner against Boston College.
-In her senior year in 2022, she made a career-high 13 starts and again helped the Tar Heels to the NCAA tournament title game, playing 37 minutes of the overtime loss to UCLA.
+Upon return from injury, she played in every match in her junior season in 2021, scoring the overtime game winner against Boston College.
+In her senior year in 2022, she played in every match with 13 starts and again helped the Tar Heels to the NCAA tournament title game, playing 37 minutes vs. UCLA.

 Club career

 Shelbourne

-North Carolina Tar Heels assistant coach Heather O'Reilly, whose final professional stop was with Shelbourne, recommended that Pierce pursue the Irish club after college.
-After a trial with Fortuna Hjørring in Denmark, Pierce joined the Irish title holders for the 2023 season.
-On March 4, she started on the opening matchday and saved a shot off the goal line as Shelbourne won 6–0 against Cork City.
-Her first professional goal came during a 4–1 win over league winners-to-be Peamount United on March 29.
+North Carolina Tar Heels assistant coach Heather O'Reilly, whose final professional stop was with Shelbourne, recommended that Pierce pursue the Irish Premier League club after college.
+Pierce joined the Irish title holders as a defender and center midfielder for the 2023 season.
+On March 4, she started on the opening matchday and saved a shot off the goal line as Shelbourne defeated Cork City.
+Her first professional goal came during a 4–1 win over Peamount United.

-After initially playing at right back, Pierce was also deployed at center back and center midfielder over the course of the year.
 In September, she played in both of Shelbourne's games in the 2023–24 UEFA Women's Champions League qualifying rounds.
-She wound up appearing in every game for the club in all competitions in 2023, playing 97% of the available minutes.
-She was named in the Women's Premier Division Team of the Season after Shelbourne placed second in the league.
+She appeared in every game for the club in all competitions in 2023, playing 97% of the available minutes.
+She was named in the Women's Premier Division Team of the Season, named the League of Ireland team Best Newcomer, and named to the League of Ireland Team of the Week twice.
 Her contributions helped the club limit league opponents to 13 goals in 20 games, and her teammates voted her the 1895 Player of the Year.